PERMANENT FUEL-LESS ELECTRICITY

 Description

 The PMIG is a standalone device less than a cubic foot in volume with an estimated weight of 75 lbs (34 Kg).
 It is self-exciting, nonpolluting, and usable in both moving and stationary applications.
 Permanent magnets supply the input magnetic flux (energy) for free.
+Simulations indicate that the PMIG generates electrical power without the input of other external energy such as fuel, sunlight, heat, wind, and chemicals and does so in sufficient quantities to be useable in most energy applications, e.g., automobiles, houses, boats.
+The below is the design of the virtual prototype with animation:

 Test Results at 1 kHZ

 A computer simulation that assumed hypothetical Reluctance Switches with preferred magnetic characteristics produced an average gross output power over 100,000 Watts at 1 kHz before losses from: the soft magnetic material comprising the conductive parts of the magnetic path, the waveform conditioning, and the feedback power siphoned off to operate the Reluctance Switches.
-The output power waveforms, which of necessity are “spikes,” are shown below:
+The output power waveforms, which of necessity are “spikes,” are shown below

 The PMO Device